 The presents are wrapped, the tree is up, and the stockings will soon be hung by the chimney with care.
 There’s only one thing left to do: track Santa’s annual Christmas Eve voyage around the world from your PC, smartphone, or tablet.

 This year Santa’s departure time depends on which version of the Santa-tracking fun you’re following.
 Check out our explanations below for all the details.

-If you don’t want to use Google’s website on your mobile device, the company is offering its annual Android app, which packs Chromecast and Android TV support so you can watch Santa on the big screen.
-There are also some Android app-exclusive games that you won’t find on the main website, as well as Android Wear support.
+If you don’t want to use Google’s website on your mobile device, the company is offering its annual Google Santa Tracker Android app.
+There are some Android app-exclusive games that you won’t find on the main website, as well as Android Wear support.

-Google is also adding some Santa magic to Google Assistant, the responsive assistant built into many Android phones and Google Home.
-You can ask Google Assistant “Where’s Santa?” or “Track Santa.”
+Google has built Santa magic into Google Assistant.
+You can ask Google Assistant “Where’s Santa?” or “Track Santa,” or “tell me a holiday story.”
 Google Assistant also has some Santa-flavored jokes.
 When you ask the assistant “Tell me a Santa joke,” the Jolly Old Elf himself will make an appearance to tell some real groaners.

 I must admit I’m devastated that the Santa phone call novelty has been out of the lineup since 2016.
 This was my personal favorite holiday distraction, because it allowed you to send fun, Mad Libs-style phone calls from Santa to friends in the U.S. and Canada.
 I found Santa calls—while deliberately designed to be ridiculous—always brought a special smile to the recipients regardless of age.